Pillar Focus The Commandments: Intro

 What God commands he makes possible by his grace (CCC 2082).

-- We receive Christ in a unique and privileged way in the Sacraments.
-Baptism, Confirmation, the Holy Eucharist, Confession, Matrimony... these unite us ever more closely to our Lord because it is he who acts in them (wow!!).
+The Sacraments play an important role in this.
+We receive Christ in a unique and privileged way in Baptism, Confirmation, the Holy Eucharist, Confession, Matrimony... these unite us ever more closely to our Lord because it is he who acts in them (wow!!).
+Participating in the Sacraments equip us well for the practice of the Christian moral life. (see CCC #1691-1696).

 ..What the symbol of faith professes, the sacraments communicate.
 Indeed, through them the faithful receive the grace of Christ and the gifts of the Holy Spirit which give them the capability of living a new life as children of God in Christ whom they have received in faith..
 (Compendium #357)

-In the end, we follow the commandments to liberate ourselves from sin that leads to spiritual death.
+In the end, we follow the commandments to be liberated from sin that leads to spiritual death.
 We don't want death, we want life.
 God knows how to provide this life for his own creation.

 Click here for an entry that discusses the relationship between law and grace.